-Amount paid to child care delivery agents for administrative costs as defined in the Child Care Administrative Cost Sharing Guideline.
-The expenditure benchmark for administration will be a maximum ceiling of five per cent of the total CMSMs/DSSABs allocation, less funding for Other Allocations (except for Small Water Works) and including Base Funding for Licenced Home Child Care.
+Funding to service system managers for administrative costs as defined in the Guideline.
+The expenditure benchmark for administration will be a maximum ceiling of 5% of the total CMSMs/DSSABs allocation, less funding for Other Allocations (except for Small Water Works) and including Base Funding for Licenced Home Child Care.